Review your tax before IRD unexpectedly knocks

 Are you due to pay 28 August provisional tax?

-For many businesses, this will be their first instalment of provisional tax for the 2025 tax year.
-It’s important to stump up what you owe on this date.
-Inland Revenue (IR) won’t hesitate to charge steep interest and late payment penalties if you don’t.
+For most business taxpayers, your first instalment of provisional tax for the 2025 tax year is coming up.
+It’s important to pay what you owe on the due date.
+Inland Revenue won’t hesitate to charge steep interest and late payment penalties if you don’t.

 1. Assess your cashflow